Music Education, B.M.E.

 In addition to the University’s general requirements, students seeking the BME must meet the requirements listed below.

 Transfer students are advised to contact the Williams School of Music at least one semester prior to their anticipated date of enrollment in order to ensure a smooth transition into the music curriculum at UWF.
-Transcripts will be evaluated by the Director prior to enrollment into the program.
+Transcripts will be evaluated by the Director prior to enrollment in the program.
 A skills-based theory diagnostic exam will be administered at the time of audition.
 Transfer students are encouraged to request guidelines in advance to better prepare for this exam.
 Failure to pass this exam may result in remedial course requirements.
 Transfer students must have passed the FLDOE General Knowledge Exam prior to admittance into the program.

 In addition to the course requirements, the Williams School of Music requires the following of its majors: